24karat-io/fcl-kms-gcp-authorizer/README.md

 > Google Cloud Documentation for Creating Keys: https://cloud.google.com/kms/docs/creating-asymmetric-keys

 After creating your key, you need to get the key's resource name.
-The reosource name is used to create an authorizer instance, see the example file [send-tx.ts](https://github.com/lukaracki/fcl-kms-gcp-authorizer/blob/main/examples/send-tx.ts).
+The resource name is used to create an authorizer instance, see the example file [send-tx.ts](https://github.com/lukaracki/fcl-kms-gcp-authorizer/blob/main/examples/send-tx.ts).

 ```ts
 const resourceId: string = {yourResourceName}